What is an Irish Visitor Visa?

 You will need to register with the Garda National Immigration Bureau or Immigration Service Delivery Registration office upon arrival before your landing stamp expires.

 If you plan to visit Ireland to retire, you may initially apply for a long-stay visa.
 You will then have to register once you arrive in the country.
 Once you stay in Ireland for a certain amount of time under reckonable residence, you may be eligible to apply for Irish naturalization.
 For non-EEA nationals to retire in Ireland, the INIS requires a significant amount of income.

 Costs and Fees

-With Total Law, your Irish visitor visa application will be completed by one of our professional immigration lawyers, ensuring you have the best chances of a successful visa decision.
+With Total Law, your citizenship or visa application can be assembled by our team of professional immigration lawyers, ensuring your documentation is correct and your application has the best chance of approval.

 Comprehensive immigration advice tailored to your circumstances and goals.